 We highly recommend that you purchase a full travel insurance policy through our recommended Insurer, CTAS .
 The policy covers you for all of instances mentioned above, and without having to pay any money out of pocket (which means no deductibles!).
 More info on Health Insurance

 You can either email us at email@example.com or, if you have a Personal Trip Profile, you can simply login to your profile by clicking on My Trip Login at the top of the page and edit your contact details.

 The itinerary will be available through your Personal Trip Profile about 1 month before your trip.
 You can view a sample itinerary here

-Should you be accepted on a trip and you need to cancel, you will need to do so by sending an email to email@example.com by the cancellation deadline to avoid forfeiting your deposit.
+Should you be accepted on a trip and you need to cancel, you will need to do so by sending an email to firstname.lastname@example.org by the cancellation deadline to avoid forfeiting your deposit.
+The cancellation deadline is 65 days before your trip departure.
 Exact cancellation deadlines can be found in your Trip Offer.